libp2p/go-libp2p-examples/echo/README.md

 In order to create the swarm (and a `basichost`), the example needs:

 - An [ipfs-procotol ID](https://godoc.org/github.com/libp2p/go-libp2p-peer#ID) like `QmNtX1cvrm2K6mQmMEaMxAuB4rTexhd87vpYVot4sEZzxc`.
 The example autogenerates a key pair on every run and uses an ID extracted from the public key (the hash of the public key).
-When using `-secio`, it uses the key pair to encrypt communications.
+When using `-secio`, it uses the key pair to encrypt communications (otherwise, it leaves the connections unencrypted).
 - A [Multiaddress](https://godoc.org/github.com/multiformats/go-multiaddr), which indicates how to reach this peer.
 There can be several of them (using different protocols or locations for example).
 Example: `/ip4/127.0.0.1/tcp/1234`.
 - A [go-libp2p-peerstore](https://godoc.org/github.com/libp2p/go-libp2p-peerstore), which is used as a address book which matches node IDs to the multiaddresses through which they can be contacted.
 This peerstore gets autopopulated when manually opening a connection (with [`Connect()`](https://godoc.org/github.com/libp2p/go-libp2p/p2p/host/basic#BasicHost.Connect).
 Alternatively, we can manually [`AddAddr()`](https://godoc.org/github.com/libp2p/go-libp2p-peerstore#AddrManager.AddAddr) as in the example.